aayahmami/UserManagementAPI/userManagement/README.md

 ## EXCEPTION

-in this API REST, there is 4 kind of exception :
+In this API you find several exception :

 ### Not Adult user